 Cherwell has helped me develop both academically and socially.
-I have became more independent as a student, and the one-to-one system has allowed me to prosper, receiving the close attention to my work.
-The cultural enrichment programme in Cherwell has given the unique opportunity for me to enhance my knowledge on the history of the UK as well as debating.
+I have became more independent as a student, and the one-to-one system has allowed me to prosper and receive close attention to my work.
+The cultural enrichment programme at Cherwell has given the unique opportunity for me to enhance my knowledge on the history of the UK as well as debating.
 My time at Cherwell has been delightful and I am now looking forward to studying Medicine at university.

-"I will hold found memories of my time here"
+"I will hold fond memories of my time here"

 I am very thankful for my time at Cherwell.
 The college have been very flexible and allowed me to begin my A-Level studies (Economics, History and French) half way through the first year and to flourish in the tutorial system.
 This enabled me to learn in a more effective and personal way than perhaps I would have in another school.

 Cherwell has been a wonderful place to meet new people from all over the world, helping me broaden my horizons.
 The skills I have learnt will definitely be useful at university and I will hold fond memories of my time here.

 "My tutor, Ross Logan, is the best teacher I’ve ever had."

 Cherwell’s one-to-one tuition made it possible to really improve upon my weaknesses– I did not get this kind of attention and focus in larger classes.
 I liked that I could ask to focus on a particular topic or go over a topic slightly quicker depending on my own understanding.